mozilla/login.webmaker.org/README.md

 * ensure that grunt is installed globally on your system - `npm install -g grunt`
 * run `grunt --travis test`

-## New Relic

-To enable New Relic, set the `NEW_RELIC_ENABLED` environment variable and add a config file, or set the relevant environment variables.

-For more information on configuring New Relic, see: https://github.com/newrelic/node-newrelic/#configuring-the-agent